kestal/univers/Species/Dwarves.md

-The dwarves are a humanoïd species living everywhere, mainly underground.
+The dwarves are a humanoïd species livin on [Continent I](), mainly underground.
-There are many different kinds of dwarves, depending on where they live.

 Compared to humans, they are smaller, bulkier and stronger.
-It seems that they have really practical and analytic ways of thinking, which makes them known for their structuralist philosophy, their engineers and their architects.
+They have a practical and analytic way of thinking, which makes them known for their philosophs, engineers and architects.
 They are seen as friendly and outgoing.

 They live in realms that don't work with borders but with cultural similarities.